UIUC-iSchool-DataViz/spring2019online/week10/lecture10.md

 ## Final Project

-Your final project is due on December 5.
+Your final project is due on April 25th.

-That is just over a month.
+That is about a month.

 You will have three components:

-1. Viz for Self (Due November 14)
+1. Viz for Self (Due April 4)
-1. Viz for Peers (Due November 21)
+1. Viz for Peers (Due April 11)
-1. Viz for Others (Due December 5)
+1. Viz for Others (Due April 18)

 ---

 ## Final Project: Part 1

-This will be graded individually.
-Due by class on November 14, submitted via Moodle.
+Due by class next week (April 4th).
 Submit in a Jupyter notebook.

- * Organize yourselves into groups of 4
  * Identify a dataset to explore.
    * This will be iterative!
 You probably won't get one you like on the first try.